How to Say "fix" in Spanish

 Examples

-The car's repair took longer than expected.
+The repair of the car took longer than expected.

 Necesito llevar mi coche al taller para el arreglo de los frenos.